Room Reservations Policy

-The library has three conference rooms available by reservation: the Marine Room (362), the Philip Hart Conference Room (334), and the Skype Conference Room (150).
+The library has three conference rooms available by reservation: the Marine Room (362), the Philip Hart Conference Room (334), and the Whitefish Bay Video-conference Room (150).
 These rooms are not to be used as substitute seminar or classrooms.

 - Room keys are held at the Circulation Desk and are checked out using a valid LSSU ID card.
 The room will not be checked out if you have outstanding library fines of $5.00 or more (check your library account here).

 - Student reservations may only be reserved up to 2 weeks in advance.

 - Reservations can be made for a maximum of 4 hours per day.
 If your party consists of less than three people, you may be asked to use a different room at the library’s discretion (to accommodate the needs of larger groups).

 - Groups may not reserve more than 3 days of rooms in a week and are limited to one reservation per day.

 - Reservations will be held for 30 minutes after start time.
 If a reserved room is vacant for more than 30 minutes, the room reservation will be cancelled and will be opened up for use on a first come, first serve basis.